UNFmontreal/Dcm2Bids/docs/how-to/create-config-file.md

 For a longer example of a Dcm2Bids config json, see [here](https://github.com/unfmontreal/Dcm2Bids/blob/master/example/config.json).

-Note that the different bids labels must come in a very specific order to be bids valid filenames.
-If the custom_entities fields that are entered that are in the wrong order, then dcm2bids will reorder them for you.
+Note that the different BIDS entities have a specific order to be considered valid filenames, as specified in the [Entity table of the BIDS Specification](https://bids-specification.readthedocs.io/en/stable/appendices/entity-table.html).
+If the custom_entities fields are entered in a different order, dcm2bids will automatically reorder them for you.

 For example if you entered: